DistributedSystemsGroup/zoe/docs/howto_zapp.rst

         ('notebook_image', DOCKER_REGISTRY + zoerepo/spark-jupyter-notebook', 'Jupyter notebook image'),
     ]

 Options are listed in this way (a list of tuples) to ease integration in the app builder web interface.
-Let's examine each option:
+Let's examine each one:

 * master_mem_limit: reserve 512MB of RAM for the Spark Master
 * worker_mem_limit: reserve 12GB of RAM for each Spark Worker